You are here

 Betela Regional Seminary

-Betela Regional Seminary serves all three of these synods and has been a primary focus of our financial support.
+Betela Regional Seminary serves all four of these synods and has been a primary focus of our financial support.
 Betela is included in the budget of the Rocky Mountain Synod and several fund raising projects have provided solar power and lighting, new student housing, an electric pump for the well, bikes for new pastors, and financial support for continuing education for their pastors, women theologians and catechists

 All our activities with Madagascar are expressions of the ELCA’s mission philosophy of accompaniment.
 Accompaniment means “walking together in solidarity, characterized by mutuality and interdependence.
 In this walk we share gifts, experiences, and resources, but also advice and admonition that will assist both companions for expanding and deepening the capacity for ministry.”

 Seeds of Hope

 Since April 2002, congregations and individuals have contributed to the Rocky Mountain Synod Companion Synod Project providing funds for solar lighting and power at Betela Lutheran Regional Seminary, bicycles for pastors, and funding for theological conferences which allow Malagasy pastors and women theologians to gather for discussion and support.
 Since its inception, Seeds of Hope has generated over $200,000 for projects in Madagascar.